 The company has been successfully capturing market share through international expansion in print wear, organic growth as well as strategic M&As.
 This has resulted in a solid footprint in both retail as well as global print wear markets.
 Some of the significant recent acquisitions by the company were Alstyle and American Apparel which are strong consumer brands and bring in a wide range of products.

-Gildan has raised its dividends since 2012, marking the seventh year of consecutive annual dividend increase this year.
+Gildan has raised its dividends since 2012, marking the seventh year of consecutive annual dividend increase this year making it a Dividend Aristocrat.
 It also has a share repurchase plan and has returned more than $460 million to its shareholders last year.
 The company has also renewed its share repurchase program for another 5% buyback of stock.

 Gildan sports an annual yield of 1.5% and has a reasonable payout ratio of 43%.
 The company has grown its dividends at an impressive 20% compounded annually over the last five years.